Foundation for the Accreditation of Cellular Therapy

 Methodist Health System

 The department in collaboration with laboratory managers at Nebraska Medicine have worked in partnership with Methodist Hospital System to reduce costs and improve overall efficiency of laboratory services.
 The project has led to cooperation on blood utilization and cost reduction efforts in reference laboratory work.
 In addition, the project lead to the creation of the Nebraska Collaborative Laboratory (NCL) where both organizations combined efforts to take advantage of subspecialty expertise in fluorescent In situ hybridization (FISH) testing.
-To learn more about this collaboration, please watch this video or read the July 29, 2013 Dark Report entitled, "Two Omaha Med Centers Form Collaborative Lab."
+The department is also able to benefit from expertise from the pathologists at Methodist.
+Dr. Deborah Perry and others provide educational lectures to residents in our program.

 Nebraska Department of Health and Human Services